-At June 30, 2018, there were 354,643 options outstanding.
-For the three months ended June 30, 2018 and 2017, stock compensation expense was \$1,004 and \$785, respectively.
+At June 30, 2019, there were 324,568 options outstanding.
+For the three months endedJune 30, 2019 and 2018, stock compensation expense was \$1,019 and \$1,004, respectively.

-During the three months ended June 30, 2018, 89,114 restricted stock units were issued to our employees with an aggregate grant date fair value as determined by the closing price of our stock on the respective grant dates of \$2,098.
-The awards will be expensed on a straight-line basis over the three-year service period.
+During the three months ended June 30, 2019, 105,726 restricted stock units were issued to our employees with an aggregate grant date fair value as determined by the closing price of our stock on the respective grant dates of \$2,324.
+The awards will be expensed on a straight-line basis over thethree-year service period.
 At each anniversary of the restricted stock units' grant date, a proportionate number of stock units will become vested for the employees and the shares will become issued and outstanding.
-Additionally, during the three months ended June 30, 2018, we made a one-time grant to our named executive officers of 10,613 restricted stock units which will cliff vest on March 31, 2020.
-The total grant date fair value, as determined by the closing price of our common stock on the date of grant, was \$250.
-The expense will be recognized ratably over the vesting period.

-We maintain a plan to issue our directors awards of fully vested common stock every three months for a total award over a twelvemonth period of approximately \$480.
-During the three months ended June 30, 2018, 5,212 fully vested common shares, were issued in the aggregate to our directors.
-The aggregate grant date fair value as determined by the closing price of our common stock on the grant date was \$115 for the three months ended June 30, 2018.
+We maintain a plan to issue our directors awards of fully vested common stock every three months for a total award over a 12 month period of approximatel \$360.
+During the three months ended June 30, 2019, 3,654 fully vested common shares were issued in the aggregate to our directors.
+The aggregate grant date fair value as determined by the closing price of our common stock on the grant date was \$90 for the three months ended June 30, 2019.
 The fair value of the awards is expensed on each grant date.

-During the three months ended June 30, 2018, a target amount of 11,533 performance stock units were issued to certain members of our senior management that had a total grant date fair value of \$320.
-The performance indicator for these performance stock units is based on the market performance of our stock price, from the date of grant through March 31, 2021, relative to the market price performance of a pre-determined peer group of companies.
+During the three months ended June 30, 2019, a target amount of 26,147 performance stock units were issued to certain members of our senior management that had a total grant date fair value of \$915.
+The performance indicator for these performance stock units is based on the market performance of our stock price, from the date of grant through March 31, 2022, relative to the market price performance of a pre-determined peer group of companies.
 Since the performance indicator is market-based, we used a Monte-Carlo valuation model to calculate the probable outcome of the performance measure to arrive at the fair value.
-The requisite service period required to earn the awards is through March 31, 2021.
+The requisite service period required to earn the awards is through March 31, 2022.
 We will expense the fair value of the performance stock units over the service period on a straight-line basis whether or not the stock price performance condition is met.
 At the end of the performance period, the performance stock units will be evaluated with the requisite number of shares being issued.
-The possible number of shares that could be issued ranges from zero to 23,066 in the aggregate.
+The possible number of shares that could be issued ranges from zero to 52,294 in the aggregate.
 Shares that are not awarded at the measurement date will be forfeited.

-In addition to the market-based performance stock units issued to certain members of senior management, we also granted these individuals, during the three months ended June 30, 2018, a target amount of 46,032 performance stock units based on the Company's Adjusted EBITDA performance over a three-year period ending March 31, 2021.
-The total grant date fair value, as determined by the closing price of our common stock on the date of the grant, was \$1,084.
+In addition to the market-based performance stock units issued to certain members of senior management, we also granted these individuals, during thethree months ended June 30, 2019, a target amount of 62,319 performance stock units based on the Company's Adjusted EBITDA performance over a three-year period ending March 31, 2022.
+The total grant date fair value, as determined by the closing price of our common stock on the date of the grant, was \$1,370.
 At each reporting period, we will estimate how many awards senior management may achieve and adjust our stock compensation expense accordingly.
 At the end of the performance period, the performance stock units will be evaluated with the requisite number of shares issued.
-The possible number of shares that could be issued under such performance stock units ranges from zero to 92,064 in the aggregate.
+The possible number of shares that could be issued under such performance stock units ranges from zero to 124,638 in the aggregate.
 Shares that are not awarded after the end of the measurement period will be forfeited.
-Additionally, during the three months ended June 30, 2018, we made a one-time grant to our named executive officers of a target amount of 10,613 performance stock units based on the adjusted EBITDA contribution of the acquired THS operations for the period beginning on October 30, 2017, the closing date of the THS acquisition, and ending on March 31, 2020.
-The total grant date fair value, as determined by the closing price of our common stock on the date of grant, was \$250.
-The expense will be recognized ratably over the vesting period.
-At the end of the performance period, the performance stock units ranges from zero to 15,920 in the aggregate.
-Shares that could be issued under such performance stock units ranges from zero to 15,920 in the aggregate.
-Shares that are not awarded after the end of the requisite number of shares issued.
-The possible number of shares that could be issued on the adjusted EBITDA contribution of the acquired THS operations for the period beginning on October 30, 2017, the closing date of the THS acquisition, and ending on March 31, 2020.
-The total grant